Dubbing is a Must: The modern sound of leftfield dub

 “The dub side of things naturally creeps in and out of No Corner stuff,” Davies says.
 “I don’t think it’s always a dominant feature or anything, but it’s an infectious thread that will reach out to so many different avenues of music that we’re involved in.”

-“The music can be dubby as hell but it’s not a big deal”Miles Edwards
+“The music can be dubby as hell but it’s not a big deal”Miles Opland

 The Ossia and Andy Mac 12” Soup Riddim is a fine demonstration of how dubby No Corner can get, all head-nodding groove and tripped out delay pulses, but it’s still resolutely strange.
 At the other end of the scale is asda, the project from Vessel and Chester Giles that matches gnarly machine noise with distorted spoken word poetry.
 It’s a stretch, but you can still feel a slow, subby swagger that would sound mighty on a proper soundsystem.
 As Davies mentioned though, in this strange new landscape of dubwise music there’s often a disconnect between so-called soundsystem music and the actual physical experience of hearing the music on a soundsystem.

-“Leaving the root influences is an essential act of respect and paying homage”Spencer Ocampo
+“Leaving the root influences is an essential act of respect and paying homage”Spencer, Seekers International

 Seekers’ considerable discography has landed on many a sympathetic imprint from Rootprinciple on No Corner to HER.IMPERIAL.MAJESTY on Boomarm Nation.
 Jesse Munro Johnson has put out numerous Seekers releases on his label, citing their melodic instinct as a key part of their unique appeal.